tumainimosha/twilio-middleware/README.md

 ## Security

-If you discover any security related issues, please email instead of using the issue tracker.
+If you discover any security related issues, please email [Me](mailto:princeton.mosha@gmail.com?subject=TwilioMiddleware Package Security Issue) instead of using the issue tracker.

 ## Credits